-- The school behaviour policy - Staff behaviour policy / code of conduct - The schools safeguarding response to children who go missing from education - Role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - 5.3 Prevent awareness training will be included in staff induction. - 5.4 Staff will be provided with copies of the above policies along with a copy of Part One of Keeping Children Safe in Education. - 5.5 All staff will receive regular and relevant safeguarding and child protection training which is updated regularly. - 5.6 All staff will receive safeguarding and child protection (including online safety) updates, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 5.7 Prevent awareness training will be a requirement for all staff. - 5.8 It is recommended that staff complete the face to face Prevent training as delivered by the Prevent Team as it provides more bespoke education guidance. - 5.9 This will be updated at least biennially. - https://www.elearning.prevent.homeoffice.gov.uk/edu/screen1.html https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/439598/prevent-duty-departmental-advice-v6.pdf - 5.10 All governors will receive appropriate safeguarding and child protection (including online) training. - 5.11 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-This training will be regularly updated. - 5.12 Where possible, governors should undertake bespoke governor Prevent training. - 5.13 All those involved with the recruitment and employment of staff to work with children will receive appropriate safer recruitment training, the substance of which should at a minimum cover the content of Part three of Keeping Children Safe in Education. - 5.14 The designated safeguarding lead (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role.
-This training will be updated at least every two years. - 5.15 In addition to this formal training the designated safeguarding leads' (and any deputies') knowledge and skills should be refreshed at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role. - 5.16 The designated safeguarding lead (and any deputies) will undertake Prevent awareness training. - 5.17 DSLs will receive training that enables them to have a good understanding of Harmful Sexual Behaviour.
+- 5.5 Copies of the above policies along with a copy of Part One of Keeping Children Safe in Education will be available at all times for staff. - 5.6 All staff will receive regular (at least annually) and relevant safeguarding and child protection training, including online safety, and regular updates to provide relevant skills and knowledge to safeguard children effectively. - 5.7 All governors and trustees will receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in our school are effective and support the delivery of a robust whole school approach to safeguarding.
+This training will be regularly updated. - 5.8 In addition, governors should also attend be spoke governor Prevent training which is provided by BwD governor services. - 5.9 All those involved with the recruitment and employment of staff to work with children will receive appropriate safer recruitment training, the substance of which should at a minimum cover the content of Part three of Keeping Children Safe in Education.
+At least one member of any interview panel must have completed this training. - 5.10 The designated safeguarding lead (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the DSL role.
+This training will be updated at least every two years. - 5.11 In addition to this formal training the designated safeguarding leads' (and any deputies') knowledge and skills should be refreshed at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role, and the community. - 5.12 The designated safeguarding lead (and any deputies) will undertake Prevent awareness training. - 5.13 DSLs will receive training that enables them to have a good understanding of Harmful Sexual Behaviour.